 What is Keyword Research?

 Keyword research is about the intersection of keywords and content.
-If you want to rank highly on Google, you need to optimize for keywords.
+If you want to rank highly on Google search results, you need to optimise for keywords.
 But keywords can be used on several different aspects of your website, so you need to be sure to include keywords in your content for every page.

 The importance of Keyword Research

 Keyword research in SEO is vital to the success of any website.
 Even if you have a wonderful product or service, if you don’t use the right keywords, you could lose any of that traffic and visibility.
 By finding and optimising your target keywords, you’ll increase your chances of ranking for those key phrases on a top search engine.